mlzarathustra/ondes/TO-DO.md

             #  should be out: osc1.pwm
             #  so we can have a separate input for frequency
 ```

+ - create a component that simply maps midi key to a value
+    with an option for linear or logarithmic.

  -----------
  - EnvGen needs to be hooked to a "multiply" component (`OpAmp`)